AshFahim/powershell-customization-ohmyposh-themes/README.md

 <br>

 ## 1. Install Windows Terminal
 First of all you need to install <span style="color:green">**Windows Terminal**</span>.
 You can download it from [here](https://www.microsoft.com/en-us/p/windows-terminal/9n0dx20hk701?activetab=pivot:overviewtab) or search it in **Microsoft Store**.
-It's built in windows 11.
+It's built-in in windows 11.
 After you install it you can open it and you will see something like this:
 ![Screenshot of Windows Terminal](/img/wt_0.png)
 <p style="text-align:center">Windows Terminal</p>
 <br>